zahrag/BIOSCAN-5M/README.md

 ###### <h3> Geographical Information
-The BIOSCAN-5M dataset provides information associated with the collection sites of the organisms:
+The BIOSCAN-5M dataset provides Geographic information associated with the collection sites of the organisms:
 * Latitude and Longitude coordinates
 * Country
 * Province or State